groupby/storefront/CONTRIBUTING.md

 [Modifying the changelog]: #modifying-the-changelog
 [pull request]: https://help.github.com/articles/creating-a-pull-request/

-A release will be made automatically when the pull request is merged.
+A release will be made automatically when the pull request with a valid "Unreleased" changelog entry is merged.
 It will take approximately ten to fifteen minutes for the change to be released.

 ## Modifying the changelog